 Project Management Techniques

-Project management requires the following process groups: launch, planning, implementation (ie project completion), control or control (ie, supervision) and monitoring) and closure (ie completion).
-These process groups are not sequential phases of the project, but are activities that can be applied throughout the life cycle.
-Thus, if for example a planning takes place at the beginning of the project, it can be limited to the main lines and be accompanied by a planning by phase or even by batch of work.
-Phrone published a comprehensive article about what is project management and its definitions and practices.
+Project management requires the following process groups: launch, planning, implementation (ie project completion), control or control (ie, supervision), and monitoring) and closure (ie completion).
+These process groups are not sequential phases of the project but are activities that can be applied throughout the life cycle.
+Thus, if for example, planning takes place at the beginning of the project, it can be limited to the main lines and be accompanied by planning by phase or even by a batch of work.
+Phrone published a comprehensive article about what is a project management and its definitions and practices.
 It may help you gain more deep knowledge and understanding in the field.

 In general, activities before deciding to launch a project may include the following activities:

 - establish a business plan by the precise analysis of the contract.
-This is a pre-study of profitability called business case or “Business Case” which explains why we do the project,
+This is a pre-study of profitability called a business case or “Business Case” which explains why we do the project,

 - it allows to write a note of opportunity, it shows how the project is aligned with the strategy defined by the management,